Can You Use Your Laptop Windows Key on Your Desktop?

 Choose Your Country and Call Microsoft

-The next step is fairly straightforward.
-Choose your country or region and press Next to continue with the process.
+The next step is straightforward.
+Choose your country or region and press Next to continue the process.

-Once you’ve pressed Next, a prompt will appear, giving you the option to call and explain your issue with the support team.
+A prompt will appear once you’ve pressed Next, allowing you to call and explain your issue to the support team.
 An installation ID will appear on your screen, which you should share with Microsoft’s agent before entering the confirmation ID sent to you.

 After entering the confirmation ID, press the activate Windows button as indicated below.
 Your desktop should now have an activated Windows 10.